-We define Free Cash Flow as net cash provided by operating activities less purchase of property and equipment and capital contributions towards build-to-suit stores.
+We define Free Cash Flow as net cash provided by operating activities less purchase of property and equipment.
 This non-GAAP measure may not be comparable to similarly titled measures used by other companies.

 Results of Operations

 The following table summarizes our consolidated results of operations for the periods indicated, both in dollars and as a percentage of net sales.